-James has found everyone at Lely Center Devon & Cornwall “caring and helpful”, from Kevin in sales and Gary’s project coordination expertise to the entire Farm Management Support team and each engineer who has been on farm to either install, commission or start-up the robots.
+James has found everyone at Lely Center Holsworthy “caring and helpful”, from sales and project coordination expertise to the entire Farm Management Support team and each engineer who has been on farm to either install, commission or start-up the robots.
 James explained that it is “really obvious how much the whole team care about the customers and the cows”

 More time, higher yield, more data and a better work life balance have all convinced James that, just 3 months into his robot journey, he and his family have made the right decision to move to Lely robots.

-“To conclude, I haven’t got any complaints at all with the robots, the system or anyone at Lely Center Devon & Cornwall.
+“To conclude, I haven’t got any complaints at all with the robots, the system or anyone at Lely Center Holsworthy.
 The after service is superb, they (engineers and FMS) do really care and want to help me fix any issue I want to talk to them about”